We're Putting Your Safety First

 We are using the same precautions we’ve taken at our hospitals in our OhioHealth Physician Group offices and outpatient care locations.
 We are:

-- Performing temperature and symptom screenings of all patients, visitors and associates.
+- Performing symptom screenings of all patients, visitors and associates.

-- Using hospital grade personal protective equipment (PPE).
+- Using appropriate medical grade personal protective equipment (PPE).

 - Providing masks for all patients and visitors.